Shoom: Formation

 English DJ and record producer Paul Oakenfold spent the summer of 1985 in Ibiza, where he met DJs Trevor Fung and Ian St. Paul.
-To celebrate his birthday, Oakenfold hired an island villa and invited the London DJs Nicky Holloway, Johnnie Walker, Pete Tong, and the then-unknown Danny Rampling.
+To celebrate his birthday, Oakenfold hired an island villa and invited the London DJs Nicky Holloway, Johnnie Walker, and the then-unknown Danny Rampling.
 While there, Rampling took ecstasy for the first time and was deeply impressed by the music and atmosphere at Alfredo Fiorito's open-air and after-hours Amnesia nightclub and at Pepe Rosello's Space.

 Neither Danny nor Jenni had experience in organising nightclubs.
 However, upon returning to England, they sought to recreate the atmosphere of the Balearic beat clubs they had seen in Ibiza.
 The couple was described by journalist Louise Gray as a "very ordinary, upwardly mobile working class couple" from Bermondsey, in South East London.
 Shoom opened around the same time as the two other early acid house clubs in London: Holloway's Balearic The Trip (from June 1987), and Oakenfold's house-focused Spectrum (from April 1988 until 1990 at Heaven on Charing Cross).

 Shoom's name was inspired by a phrase Rampling heard from Fung in Ibiza when describing the effects of "rushing" on ecstasy.
 The opening night was held on a Saturday in November 1987, and titled "Klub Schoom", but this was shortened to "Shoom" by the second night.
 It opened at the downstairs Fitness Centre gym at 56–58 Crown House, Southwark Street, South London, a space Ramping hired because of its small, intimate size and affordability.
 The crowd in the first weeks was small enough that the Ramplings could greet each person as they arrived, and say goodnight as they left.
 Shoom's resident DJ Terry Farley believes this approach enhanced its early standing and helped develop its cult-like following.
 The local council had granted the gym an events licence, which meant that although they could not serve alcohol, they could stay open until 5 am, giving the nights an underground and illegal aura.